-Clause 1, page 1, line 5, at end insert "while maintaining full compliance with domestic and international law."
+1 Clause 1, page 1, line 5, at end insert "while maintaining full compliance with domestic and international law."

-- Because the Commons consider that the provisions of the Bill are compliant with domestic and international obligations, and that it is therefore not necessary to provide expressly that this is the case when setting out the purpose of the Bill. - A★ Lord Sharpe of Epsom to move, That this House do not insist on its Amendment 1, to which the Commons have disagreed for their Reason 1A. - A1★ Lord Coaker to move, as an amendment to Motion A, at end insert ", and do propose Amendment 1B in lieu - - 1B Clause 1, page 1, line 5, at end insert "while having due regard for domestic and international law.""
+Because the Commons consider that the provisions of the Bill are compliant with domestic and international obligations, and that it is therefore not necessary to provide expressly that this is the case when setting out the purpose of the Bill.

+The Lords do not insist on their Amendment 1, to which the Commons have disagreed for their Reason 1A, and do propose Amendment 1B in lieu -

+1B Clause 1, page 1, line 5, at end insert "while having due regard for domestic and international law."

+The Commons disagree to Lords Amendment 1B for the following Reason -

+Because the Commons consider that the provisions of the Bill are compliant with domestic and international obligations, and that it is therefore not necessary to refer expressly to having due regard for domestic and international law when setting out the purpose of the Bill.

-HL Bill 55-I 58/4
+HL Bill 60 58/4